ziyixiaoo0/Toronto-Island-Ferry-Traffic-Analysis/README.md

 - Comparisons with water taxi usage to gain additional insights into visitor behavior.

 ## About Me
-I'm an early-career data scientist, eager to bring value to projects that blend data and real-world impact.
+I'm Ziyi, a data scientist eager to bring value to projects that blend data and real-world impact.
 If you have any advice or would like to discuss data science further, I’d love to connect over a coffee chat!